-I Road Tested ALOT Of Natural Deodorants: Here’s What Worked For Real
+I Road Tested ALOT Of Natural Deodorants: Here’s What Really Worked

 Let’s pretend we’re on a Tinder date.
 I’m telling you about my family and how they shopped at wholefoods stores when I was a kid and had an obscenely expensive reverse osmosis water filter installed under the sink.
 I lamented being fed carob over chocolate, and thought all women had hair under their arms.
 On the bathroom sink there was ayurvedic toothpaste (the grainy aftertaste left little to be desired), next to a collection of natural deodorants – some that worked, some that didn’t.
 Arousing small talk, I know.